Palais de marbre

 Palais de marbre, Historical monument in Nice, France

-The Palais de Marbre features a complete facade covered in Carrara marble and stands in a French-style garden with lawns, water features, and cypress trees.
+The Palais de Marbre is a mansion in Nice with a complete facade covered in Carrara marble, set within a French-style garden containing lawns, water features, and cypress trees.
+The building now serves as the municipal archives, preserving important city documents on the Avenue de Fabron.

-Ernest Gambart commissioned architect Sebastien-Marcel Biasini to construct this Italianate residence between 1872 and 1878 within an existing estate of exotic vegetation.
+The businessman Ernest Gambart commissioned architect Sebastien-Marcel Biasini in 1872 to build this Italian-style residence on an existing property.
+Construction lasted from 1872 to 1878 and took place within an estate already containing exotic plants.

 Location: Nice